Ultimate Greek Food Guide: Traditional Dishes to Try in Greece

 Galaktoboureko – custard pie

 Galaktoboureko is a traditional Greek dessert pie and its name combines ‘galakto’ meaning ‘milk’ in Greek and ‘boureko’, which is the Turkish word for something stuffed in filo pastry.
 Galaktoboureko is made with phyllo layered on top and at the bottom sandwiching a sweet semolina custard.
-It’s coated with a clear sweet syrup and may be flavoured with lemon, orange, or rose.
+It’s coated with a clear sweet syrup and may be flavored with lemon, orange, or rose.

 Revani – semolina sponge cake